roundware/roundware-web-framework/README.md

 ROUNDWARE_DEBUG=true npm test # send logging statements to STDOUT

 npm run devstart && open http://localhost:9000 # Uses webpack to live-reload source code in your browser

+npm run cover # checks code coverage and opens a report in the browser npm run check-coverage # make sure we have 100% unit test coverage; no excuses!

 npm run build # see package.json for all the possible builds npm run docbuild && open doc/index.html # creates jsdoc HTML files in doc/